titan-data/titan-data.github.io/getting-started.md

 credentials are configured through the standard means (environment variables or `.aws` config files).

-Issues may arise if you have MFA configured for your AWS credentials, or if you have `session_token` set for your profile in the `~/.aws/credentials` file, a workaround is to use a non-MFA credential set.

 We can launch a postgres database simply by cloning this demo repository:

 {% include code_block.html code='titan clone s3://titan-data-demo/hello-world/postgres hello-world' %}